2018 California Proposition 12: Effects and legal challenges

 The egg industry has largely complied with the law.
 Despite the resounding success at the ballot box, the pork industry unsuccessfully sued to block implementation of the law.
 In June 2021, the Supreme Court of the United States rejected a lawsuit from the North American Meat Institute to stop the law.
 The Meat Institute had argued that Prop 12 violated the Commerce Clause of the US Constitution, but this argument was rejected because Prop 12 holds in-state and out-of-state producers to the same standard.
 The law was implemented on January 1, 2022.

 On January 25, 2022, a judge ordered a temporary halt to enforcement of the prohibition on pork from gestation crates, for 180 days, pending development of final regulations by the California Department of Food and Agriculture, to give producers more time to comply.
 The CDFA also needed more time to comply with a lawsuit filed by animal activists, who wanted to increase stringency of the regulations.

 The American Farm Bureau Federation and the National Pork Producers Council again asked the Supreme Court to overturn the law, in another lawsuit similar to the ones that were previously rejected.
 On May 11, 2023, the Supreme Court of the United States upheld the law, in National Pork Producers Council v.
 Ross.

 As of 2024, House Republicans are attempting to overrule Proposition 12 through the United States farm bill.

-No new farm bill has been passed as of November 2024.
+As of May 2026, the U.S. House passed the Farm, Food, and National Security Act of 2026, which includes the "Save Our Bacon" provision barring states of regulating in-state meat sales based on out-of-state production methods - a change that would nullify Proposition 12.
+The bill has since advanced to the Senate.
+As of June 2026, the Senate draft of the United States farm bill is still under review.